 Trail Bike: Any motor-driven wheeled vehicle on which there is a saddle or seat for the operator and/or passenger designed to travel off maintained roads.

-UTV (Utility Terrain Vehicle): Any mechanically propelled vehicle which is designed or adapted for travel over surfaces other than maintained roads with one or more tires or tracks equipped with a rollover protection system and/or safety belts, having capacity for passengers or other payloads, not in excess of 2,000 pounds unladen dry weight, and not to exceed 65 inches in overall width, excluding side mirrors.
+UTV (Utility Terrain Vehicle): Any mechanically propelled vehicle that is designed or adapted for travel over surfaces other than maintained roads with one or more tires or tracks equipped with a rollover protection system and/or safety belts, having capacity for passengers or other payloads, not in excess of 2,000 pounds unladen dry weight, and not to exceed 65 inches in overall width, excluding side mirrors.
 Shall include, but not be limited to, side-by-side, ROV, gator, buggy and OHV.

 Snowmobile: A vehicle not more than 54 inches wide and not more than 1,200 pounds designed to travel over snow or ice, supported by skis, belts or cleats.

-Accompanied by: When a person is within sight and when actual physical direction and control can be effected.
+Accompanied by: When a person is within sight and when actual physical direction and control can be affected.

 OHRV (Off-Highway Recreational Vehicle): Any mechanically propelled vehicle used off of a public way for recreational or pleasure purposes and dependent on the ground or other surface for travel.
 All legally registered motorized vehicles used off the highway for these purposes shall be deemed as an OHRV.
 Snowmobiles are not considered OHRVs.